tos-kamiya/joyn/samples/command-subsutitution-joyn.md

 a done.
 ```

-When run two counters using bash process substitution and cat command, the output is the same as when the counters are run sequentially in order as the arguments of cat command.
+When run two counters using bash process substitution and the `cat` command, the output is the same as when the counters are run sequentially in order as the arguments of the `cat` command.

 ```sh
 $ cat <(./stepped-countup.sh a 10 2) <(./stepped-countup.sh b 9 3)